 Workers’ compensation settlements, along with payments from wrongful death lawsuits, are included in this tax-free benefit.

 However, there are some situations that could bring into question some tax liabilities.
+For specific tax implications from your settlement always consult a CPA or tax attorney.

 Punitive damages, also referred to as exemplary damages, are damages a defendant may be ordered to pay for reckless or negligent behavior.
 Though they can be awarded in personal injury cases, punitive damages are not paid to compensate for an actual injury.
 Instead, this monetary reward is seen as a punishment to the defendant for causing you harm as the claimant.